iRNA-COSI/APAeval/summary_workflows/identification/specification/I_benchmark_specification.md

 - RNA-Seq data compared with 3'end sequencing data
 - Simulated RNA-Seq data compared with dataset used for simulation

-Ranking: The best performing tool is the one with the highest TPR combined with lowest FPR (top left part of the plot) and the worst performing tool is the one with the lowest TPR combined with highest FPR (bottom left part of the plot.
+Ranking: The best performing tool is the one with the highest Sensitivity combined with highest Precision (top right part of the plot) and the worst performing tool is the one with the lowest Sensitivity combined with lowest Precision (bottom left part of the plot).
 The plot should be divided into diagonal quartiles based on the distance from optimal performance.
-Alternatively, if the plot is divided into square quartiles, the following ranking order should be applied: top-left, top-right, bottom-left, bottom-right.
+Alternatively, if the plot is divided into square quartiles, the following ranking order should be applied: top-right, bottom-right, top-left, bottom-left.

-3. **bar plot** visualizing **AUC** of ROC plot with single AUC value for each tool.
+2. **bar plot** visualizing **AUC** of Precision-Recall curve with single AUC value for each tool.

 **X axis** - benchmarked tool
 **Y axis** - AUC